Back to blog

 2. Poor Library Support System

-3. Better Avoid Complex Web Apps
+3. Avoid Complex Web Apps

-Last but not least, Node.js is not suitable for designing large web applications or handling complex programming tasks because it does not support multi-treated programming, which is associated with improved server responsiveness and throughput.
+Node.js is not suitable for designing large web applications or handling complex programming tasks because it does not support multi-treated programming, associated with improved server responsiveness and throughput.

 The Benefits of PHP